Have you seen the wild turkeys in Sea Ranch?

 It’s important to note, turkey attacking a human is rare though, partly because wild turkeys live so well with humans.
 This could be a trait that dates to when they were domesticated by Native Americans.

-Wild Turkey as an Invasive Non-Native Species
+Two Legged Invasive Non-Native Species

 Some raise concerns that turkeys may interfere with the diet of other native birds, such as the California quail.
 But a 2007 study showed turkeys were coexisting with quails within the same habitat without significant detrimental effects on either species.
 Because both species have such diverse feeding preferences, it is unlikely that turkeys will come to monopolize available food sources.
 Of course, this is assuming there are no extraordinary environmental disasters that could alter their population numbers.